 Sach Drivelle – Head of Corporate Affairs

-This letter is a fabricated example drawn from a list of phrases (below) included in an email sent to a group of people by a manager in the National Health Service.
+This letter is a fabricated example created from a list of phrases used in an email sent to a group of NHS staff by their manager:

 - End-to-end solutions